braze-inc/braze-growth-shares-ios-demo-app/README.md

 All of the Braze-related dependencies are handled in the [BrazeManager.swift](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/BrazeManager.swift) file that the existing production code calls into.

-In doing do, this project demonstrates the abilities of how custom objects can be represented as Content Cards.
+In doing so, this project demonstrates the abilities of how custom objects can be represented as Content Cards.

 In doing so, this project also demonstrates how to natively customize In-App Message with subclassed `ABKInAppMessageViewControllers`.

 ## Content Cards

-Objects can adopt the [ContentCardable](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/Model/ContentCardData.swift#L9) protocol which comes with the `ContentCardData` object and an initializer.
+Objects can adopt the [ContentCardable](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/Model/Content-Cards/ContentCardData.swift#L9) protocol which comes with the `ContentCardData` object and an initializer.
-Upon receiving an array of `ABKContentCard` objects from the SDK, the corresponding `ABKContentCard` objects are [converted](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/BrazeManager.swift#L174) into a `Dictionary` of metadata that are used to instantiate your custom objects.
+Upon receiving an array of `ABKContentCard` objects from the SDK, the corresponding `ABKContentCard` objects are [converted](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/BrazeManager.swift#L252) into a `Dictionary` of metadata that are used to instantiate your custom objects.

 ### This demo highlights 4 Content Card uses cases:
 1. Content Cards as Supplemental Content to an existing feed